MCAProject/go-json-to-go/readme.md

 Things to note:

-- Ths code sometimes has to make some assumptions, so give the output a once-over.
+- This code sometimes has to make some assumptions, so give the output a once-over.
 - In an array of objects, it is assumed that the first object is representative of the rest of them.

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.